 Made, born, raised in New York City.
 Received an MFA in Creative Writing from the University of Michigan.
-Before that, attended Brown University and Stuyvesant High School, where my English teacher, Frank McCourt, became my mentor and is largely to blame for my being a writer.
-I currently divide my time between Geneva, Switzerland and NYC.
+Before that, attended Brown University and Stuyvesant High School, where English teacher Frank McCourt became my mentor and is largely to blame for my being a writer.
 Since I keep getting queries from schools using my work in speech contests: Yes, I was born after 1960.
-No, I don’t put my exact birthday on the Internet — for reasons of security, not vanity.
+I don’t put my exact birthday on the Internet for reasons of security.

-In addition to being the author of three nonfiction books, Undress Me in the Temple of Heaven, Hypocrite in a Pouffy White Dress, and Kiss My Tiara plus the novel, The Ice Cream Queen of Orchard Street, I have contributed to numerous anthologies, worked as journalist, and written for The New York Times, The Los Angeles Times, Ms., The Daily Beast, Real Simple, Washington City Paper, Us magazine among others.
-I won a New York Press Association Award for features written on assignment in Poland.
+My books, Undress Me in the Temple of Heaven, Hypocrite in a Pouffy White Dress, and Kiss My Tiara plus two novels, The Ice Cream Queen of Orchard Street and the forthcoming Donna Has Left the Building, have so far been translated into a dozen languages.
+In addition, I have contributed to numerous anthologies, worked as journalist, and written for The New York Times, The Los Angeles Times, Ms., The Daily Beast, Real Simple, Washington City Paper, Us magazine among others.
+In my first full-time job as a reporter, I won a New York Press Association Award for features written on assignment in Poland.

-My short stories have appaeared in Story, Ploughshares, Beloit Fiction Journal, Virginia Quarterly Review, and the Greensboro Review, which awarded me its 1998 Literary Award for short fiction.
+My short fiction has appeared in Story, Ploughshares, Beloit Fiction Journal, Virginia Quarterly Review, and the Greensboro Review, which awarded my work its 1998 Literary Award for short fiction.

 RADIO: Commentator for National Public Radio.
 Until 2010, co-hosted “Bookmark,” a monthly book show on World Radio Switzerland.
 Guest on dozens of radio shows across U.S. and Australia, including WNYC’s “Leonard Lopate Show,” WGN in Chicago, Pacifica Radio in Berkeley, ABC Radio Australia “Breakfast Club,” ABC Radio National “Life Matters,” ABC Canberra “Sunday Brunch.”
 I love to do radio, even though I cannot stand to hear my own voice on my answering machine.

-FUN FACTS: To research current novel, I worked at a Carvel Ice Cream store in Massapequa, Long Island for two days.
+FUN FACT: To research my first novel, “The Ice Cream Queen of Orchard Street” I worked at a Carvel Ice Cream store in Massapequa, Long Island for two days and took a gelato-making course at the Carpigiani Gelato University in Bologna, Italy.
 I am also founder of the Susan Jane Gilman Institute of Advanced Gelato Studies, whose research is extensive and ongoing.

 FUNNY BUT… I never set out to write books that made people laugh.
 My main love has always been literary fiction.
 However, even with my darkest work, people would always tell me that parts of it were funny.
 This annoyed me because I aspired to be an American Dostoevsky with Breasts.